 What’s the Difference Between a Contractor and a Freelancer?

 For starters, a contractor usually works for one company at a time, through a contract.
-They usually have to keep certain office hours and sometimes even have to physically go to the employer’s office.
+They usually have to keep certain office hours and sometimes even have to go to the employer’s office physically.

 The jobs contractors are usually project-based: 3-12 months or even less and get paid by the hour.
-However, the employer could take care of taxes.
+However, the business could take care of taxes.

 In conclusion, it’s a project-based job with a contract, an office, and a boss.